Social Media Marketing

 What is the purpose of advertising?
 To make people aware of your brand and to create a positive image of your company.

-Social media marketing does both, but it in a more effective and far less expensive way than traditional advertising, such as commercial, radio and billboard.
+Social media marketing does both, but it in a more effective and far less expensive way than traditional advertising, such as commercials, radio, and billboards.
 Most social media platforms are free to set up and any advertising expenses cost very little.
 You’ll hardly have to dip into your budget to reach hundreds, thousands, and maybe even millions of people!

 Social media is all about engagement.
 You can post fun content, images and videos to promote your business and to get reactions from followers.
 Followers can like or share what you post, and the people that follow them will indirectly be exposed to whatever you post.
 It’s like a never-ending stream that only grows as time passes.